Cartagena de Indias and Bogota Travel Tips

 - Breakfast with beautiful views of the garden, the private beach, and different kinds of friendly exotic birds like the ‘Maria Mulata.’

-If you are feeling more in the beach party mood, then Baru island might be a more suitable choice.
+If you are feeling more in the beach party mood, Baru island might be a more suitable choice.
 I went to a big resort with nightclubs, live music, different restaurants, more than one beach option, and a lot of people.
 Beautiful place but without the privacy and personalised service that I prefer.
-It depends on your priorities and mood.
+It depends on your travelling style.

 Places to eat and drink in Bogota